kojino/Harvard-Robust-Machine-Learning/README.md

-# CS282R Tensorflow Workshop
+# CS282R: Robust Machine Learning Workshop
-A TensorFlow tutorial for CS282R, a course on robust machine learning taught at Harvard University in Spring 2018.
+Coding tutorial for robust machine learning algorithms for CS282R "Robust Machine Learning" taught at Harvard University in Spring 2018.

 ## Overview
 This workshop covers the fundamentals of TensorFlow.
 By the end of this workshop, you will be well equipped to start building your own neural network models in TensorFlow.